ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 ### Removing dependency on HttpContext in ActiveLogin.Authentication.BankId.Core

 No classes or interfaces in `ActiveLogin.Authentication.BankId.Core` will have a dependency on ``HttpContext`. `HttpContext` would previously be passed as arguments to some methods defined in our interfaces.
-If you need `HttpContext` for you implementation, take a dependency on `IHttpContextAccessor` to achive the same functionality - this is how we solve it internally as well.
+If you need `HttpContext` for your implementation, take a dependency on `IHttpContextAccessor` to achieve the same functionality - this is how we solve it internally as well.

 ### Name changes for *Login

-To reflect that we now support both auth and sign we have renamed alot of classes called something with `Login`.
+To reflect that we now support both auth and sign we have renamed a lot of classes called something with `Login`.
 For example:

 - `BankIdLoginResult` is now `BankIdUiResult`
 - `BankIdLoginOptions` is now `BankIdUiOptions`